Last Updated on August 6, 2022 by Max

 - Keep your hormonal balance under the control.

-It’s up to you which way to chose: the way of preventing or the way of treating prostate cancer.
+It’s up to you which way to choose: the way of preventing or the way of treating prostate cancer.

 - Anil Bhavsar and Sadhna Verma.
 Anatomic Imaging of the Prostate.
 BioMed Research International.
 Volume 2014.